yabirgb/crdt/README.md

 A lattice is in mathematics a structure where every two elements have supremum and infimum, both uniques.
-What we are doing with the counter is to define the supreme operation as the maximum of two numbers that verifies the properties of being _idempotent_ (operation applied to an object and itself results in the same object) and transitive.
+What we are doing with the counter is to define the supreme operation as the maximum of two numbers that verifies the properties of being _idempotent_ and transitive.
 For this reason asynctotycally what we are doing is to reach the total number of views registered individually by each server.